LIU Global FAQs

 9. How long does it typically take for a student to graduate?

-While there are students who complete their degree in four years, other students approach their studies in different ways.
+While most students complete their degree in four years, other students approach their studies in different ways.
 Some accelerate their program and complete their degree in less than four years, while others may take longer.

 10. Can I take courses during the summer?
 Can I take courses during the summer in other schools?